 NASA needs a plug-in/extension for Outlook/Exchange Server that converts the TCP-based protocols used by Outlook (on-board the ISS) to communicate with an Exchange server (on Earth) to instead use the DTN Bundle Protocol.
 If a plug-in is not feasible, then any other type of mechanism or gateway application is sufficient.

-3. The solution must be able to support:
+3. The solution supports:

 —–1.
 Unpredictable suspension of communication for up to 4 hours.